Ravonna: Fictional character biography

 Kang preserved her in stasis for a time, but when he played a game with the Grandmaster in a tournament of champions, to gain the power to free Ravonna and kill the Avengers, he only partially won, and chose in anger to try to kill the Avengers instead.
 He failed due to the presence of the Black Knight, losing his chance to save Ravonna; the Grandmaster had only granted Kang the power of death over the Avengers, and the Black Knight was presently not a member of the team.
 A temporal counterpart of Ravonna was later revealed to be a consort of Kang, and later learned to be a confederate of Immortus in his scheme to defeat Kang and destroy the Kang divergents.
 Kang rescued her from the moment before death due to the devices of Immortus when he was thrown into Limbo (later it was revealed this was due to mental manipulation), then learned this had created an alternate reality in which he was slain.
 He begins to destroy divergents of himself, not realizing this is part of a plan by Immortus.
 Ravonna does not alert Kang when the paralysis beam he is using to hold the Avengers is overloading due to the strength of Hercules, enabling the Avengers to escape.
 She then holds a Kang divergent double at gunpoint, and tells him if he really loves her he must not kill the other Kang.
 He refuses this and she lets him leave.
 That divergent is killed as his weapon was booby-trapped by the other Kang.
 Ravonna tells the other Kang that Immortus was all that was ever good in Kang as Immortus reveals himself.
 In a flashback, it was revealed that the real Ravonna was rescued by the Grandmaster, who revived her despite Kang's choice out of curiosity and told her of the choice Kang had made.
 She was embittered at Kang for not saving her when he had the chance, and she swore revenge on Kang.

 She became a subversive and assassin.
 She appeared to Doctor Druid in visions in a scheme to enlist his aid in acquiring the deadliest weapon in the omniverse.
 Assuming the guise of Avengers foe Nebula, she attempted to infiltrate the Council of Cross-Time Kangs.
 She completed her mental subjugation of Doctor Druid, and directed him to take over leadership of the Avengers.
 She used Druid to help her ensorcel the Avengers to accompany her to the center of a timestorm to retrieve the great weapon.
 She was ultimately thwarted by the Avengers and three Cross-Time Kangs, and fell into the timestorm with Druid.
-As Nebula, she attempted to enlist the aid of the Fantastic Four to free her.
+As Nebula, she attempted to enlist the Fantastic Four to free her.
 She appeared in a vision to the Human Torch, and mind-controlled the Invisible Woman.
 She attempted to steal the Ultimate Nullifier, but was thwarted by the Fantastic Four.
-She eventually escaped the timestorm to Lincoln, Nebraska in 1961 where she was thwarted by a rejuvenated Doctor Druid.
+She eventually escaped the timestorm to Lincoln, Nebraska in 1961, before being defeated by a rejuvenated Doctor Druid.